mariiatuzovska/frodo/README.md

 :poop: It is hard mathematical task to get the parameters;

-:heart_eyes_cat: Pretty native Golang: using best practices of language;
+:heart_eyes_cat: pretty native Golang: using best practices of language;

+:sleeping: a little bit slower than portable C;

-:space_invader: Written tests.
+:space_invader: written tests.

 ## Inspiration